-Federico Savini is Assistant Professor in Environmental Planning, Institutions and Politics (UD1) at the University of Amsterdam.
+Federico Savini is Associate Professor in Environmental Planning, Institutions and Politics at the University of Amsterdam.
 He combines approaches of political sociology, urban planning and critical geography to the study of institutions and socio-spatial change in cities.
-His expertise ranges across the areas of land policy, land regulations, social innovation, environmental justice and urban politics.
-In his works, he studies the politics that drive institutional change, focusing on the different sets of regulations that shape city-regions.
-He studies a range of phenomena: real-estate development, land-use planning regulations, post-industrial development, environmental zoning, the financialization of land development, waste and the metabolism of cities, the tacit social norms underpinning ecological urbanism and housing commons.
-His teaching includes core BA courses in Planning Theory, MA courses on research methods and several thesis supervisions.
+In his works, he studies the politics that drive institutional change, focusing on the different sets of regulations that shape the working of city-regions and their ecological impact on the planet.
+With his expertise on the study of regulatory frameworks and institutional dynamics, he grasps the pathways towards a form of urbanization that thrives within planetary boundaries.
+He uses a degrowth perspective on spatal planning.

 I was main researcher and leading coordinator in the international research projects APRILab and CODALoop, both funded under the scheme JPI-Urban Europe.
 He is part of the community of de-growth scholars in Europe and The Netherlands.
 He is coordinator and curator of the Masterstudio Future Cities and co-initiator and advisor of the social-housing cooperative de Nieuwe Meent in Amsterdam.